jruels/tf-gcp/labs/inventory/index.md

 ### Define the `script_files` variable for `web1`

-1. Move into the working directory:

-   `cd /home/ansible/lab-inventory `

-2. Create a `host_vars` directory:

-   `mkdir host_vars `

-3. Move into the `host_vars` directory:

-   `cd host_vars/ `
+1. In the lab directory (`lab-inventory`), create a `host_vars` directory

-4. Create a `web1` file
+2. Inside the `host_vars` directory, create a `web1` file

-6. Paste in the following:
+3. Paste in the following:

    `script_files: /tmp/usr/local/scripts `

-Copy the ``scripts`` directory from the clone repository to the working directory.
+Copy the ``scripts`` directory from the clone repository to the lab directory.

 ```
-cp -r /home/ansible/tf-dev/labs/inventory/scripts /home/ansible/lab-inventory/.
+cp -r /home/ansible/automation-dev/labs/inventory/scripts /home/ansible/lab-inventory/.
 ```

 ## Testing

-1. Return to the working directory:

-   `cd /home/ansible/lab-inventory `

-2. Run the backup script:
+1. Ensure you're in the `lab-inventory` directory and run the following.

    `bash ./scripts/backup.sh `

-   If you have correctly configured the inventory, it should not error.
+   If you have correctly configured the inventory, you won't see any errors.